Back to Top

 Campus Nutrition Study

-Project Details: Dr. Bethany Kies-Bolkema and Dr. Tina Twilleger will be conducting research on nutrition for the campus community.
+Project Details: Dr. Tina Twilleger will research nutrition for the campus community.
 The project will involve a needs assessment on nutrition deficiency on our campus with students and athletes.
-The project will also involve cooking classes for students to teach and evaluate their teaching skills.
+The project will also include cooking classes for students to teach and evaluate their teaching skills.
 Data will be collected on nutrition deficits and outcomes of teaching cooking classes.

 •